Capable but Exhausted: The Hidden Burnout of Confusing Capability with Capacity

 A few days after I returned, I decided to step away from the project entirely.

-It wasn’t easy.
-I enjoyed the work.
-I was good at it.
-And I genuinely wanted to help.
-But the truth be told, I didn’t have the capacity for it anymore.
-My energy needed to go toward the things that are truly aligned for me right now: writing more blogs and the workshops I’m building to make working with me more affordable.
+My energy needed to go toward the things that are truly aligned for me right now: writing more blogs and the workshops I’m building.

 And as soon as I let it go, I felt a massive sense of relief.